projectM-visualizer/projectm/README.md

 ## Configure with cmake
 `ccmake .`

 This will present you with a simple console-based interface of options for projectM.
+Press 'c' to generate the configuration.
 Review the options and change what you think is necessary.
 Press 'g' to generate the make files and exit.

 ## Compiling and installing